smtcoq/smtcoq/doc/artifact.md

-are to load our own [bitvector library](https://github.com/ekiciburak/smtcoq/blob/master/src/bva/BVList.v) (called BITVECTOR_LIST in BVList.v file) to be able to use the theorems proven and the notations introduced there.
+are to load our own [bitvector library](https://github.com/ekiciburak/smtcoq/blob/master/src/bva/BVList.v) (called BITVECTOR_LIST in BVList.v file) to be able to use theorems proven and notations introduced there.

 Now, we can state theorems and prove them automatically.
 For instance, the goal